mohammadnusairat/Campus-Meeting-Point-Application/README.md

 - Integrate unused backend routes to enable dynamic filtering and backend-driven searches.
 - Use meeting point details like surface paths, distances, and summaries to enrich meeting point information.
 - Enhance error handling and UX by adding API error messages, better loading states, and empty-state feedback.
-- Harden CORS for production by restricting backend access to trusted frontend domains before deployment.
 - Integrate user login and session saving for shared meeting planning.
 - Extend map to cover off-campus buildings or nearby coffee shops.
 - Mobile-optimized UI for better accessibility on smartphones.